Deduction Theorem: The Problematic Nature of Common Practice in Game Theory

-Moreover, it is mandatory to establish that the calculus system is logically independent, which means in that case, one has to show that the prerequisites $A$ and $B$ are logically independent.
+Moreover, it is mandatory to establish that the candidate of a calculus system is logically independent, which means in that case, one has to show that the prerequisites $A$ and $B$ are logically independent.
 From these findings, we may conclude that there exists no valid deduction $\neg(A \Rightarrow B) \vdash \neg(A \Rightarrow A)$, and the expression is therefore not provable.
 Since this is not a deduction, it is also not a true logical statement.

 Summarizing our results: First, we have established that the Deduction Theorem is not applicable.
 Second, we may even conclude that there exists no proof for $(A \land \neg B) \Rightarrow (A \land \neg A)$.
 Hence, there is no deduction $\neg(A \Rightarrow B) \vdash \neg(A \Rightarrow A)$ to conclude that $\neg(A \Rightarrow B) \Rightarrow \neg(A \Rightarrow A)$ is a correct logical statement.